jamen/OpenAlbion/packages/fool/README.md

 # fool

-Uility to extract, pack, or inspect Fable's files.
+A tool for modifying and inspecting Fable's files.